Exit problems for positive self-similar Markov processes with one-sided jumps: An application to a trailing stop-loss selling strategy

 Suppose indeed that, for $y\in (0,\infty)$, we interpret $Y$ under $\QQ_y$ as the price of a risky asset with initial price $y$.
 It is natural to, and we will exclude the possibility when $Y$ reaches $\infty$ in finite time with a positive probability (it can only happen when $\alpha<0$, and $p>0$ or else $X$ drifts to $\infty$).

 Suppose furthermore that, having bought the asset at time zero, we pursue, for an $r\in (1,\infty)$, a trailing stop loss exit policy to sell the asset once its price has dropped from the running maximum for the first time by strictly more than $(100 (1-r^{-1}))\%$, viz. at the time $\Sigma_r$.
-This is a a reasonable, psychologically appealing, trading strategy that limits the maximum loss relative to the trailing maximum.
-See the recent paper \cite{zhang-leung} where such policies and their offspring were studied in the context of diffusions (this paper also gives an overview of the trailing stop literature in quantitative finance). \begin{remark} Selling the asset once its price has dropped from the running maximum for the first time by at least $(100 (1-r^{-1}))\%$, call this time $ \underline{\Sigma}_r$, amounts $\QQ_y$-a.s. to the same thing.
-Indeed by quasi left-continuity of $Y$ (which it inherits from $X$), $\Sigma_u\uparrow \underline{\Sigma}_r$ as $u\uparrow r$ a.s. on $\{\lim_{u\uparrow r}\Sigma_u<\zeta\}$.
-At the same time (in the obvious notation) the law of $\overline{R}_{\zeta-}=e^{\overline{D}_{\expp-}}$ has no atom at $r$ (which follows for instance from \cite[Theorem~8.10(i)]{kyprianou}).
-In consequence in Theorem~\ref{theorem:drawdown}\ref{drawdown:ii} with $\gamma=\theta=0$ we may pass to the limit by bounded convergence and then let $d\uparrow \infty$ by monotone convergence to find that $\Sigma_r$ and $\underline{\Sigma}_r$ have the same law.
-Since clearly $\underline{\Sigma}_r\leq \Sigma_r$ it means that a.s. $\underline{\Sigma}_r= \Sigma_r$.
-Of course the benefit of $\underline{\Sigma}_r$ is that it is a stopping time of the natural filtration of $Y$.
-The preceding shows, however, that we may just as well work with $ \Sigma_r$. \end{remark} Let now $q\in [0,\infty)$ be an impatience/discounting parameter.
+This is a reasonable, psychologically appealing, trading strategy that limits the maximum loss relative to the trailing maximum.
+See the recent paper \cite{zhang-leung} where such policies and their offspring were studied in the context of diffusions (this paper also gives an overview of the trailing stop literature in quantitative finance).

+Let now $q\in [0,\infty)$ be an impatience/discounting parameter.
 Then the expected discounted payout on liquidation of the asset is given by Remark~\ref{rmk:density}:

 It would for instance be interesting to see whether an optimal $r$ exists that maximizes this expectation, and if so, what that $r$ is.